oasisprotocol/sapphire-paratime/contracts/README.md

 #### Usage

-Once installed, you can import and use the Sapphire contracts as follows.
+Once installed, you can import and use the Sapphire contracts as follows:

 ```solidity
 pragma solidity ^0.8.13;